belgattitude/nextjs-monorepo-example/README.md

 </details>

-Then initialize a package.json with the name of your package.
-Rather than typing `yarn init`, prefer to take the [./packages/ui-lib/package.json](./packages/ui-lib/package.json) as a working example and edit its values.
+Initialize a package.json with the name of your package.

-_Note that as we want t be strict with dependencies, the best is to define all you need (eslint, ...) per package.
-And not in the monorepo root.
+> Rather than typing `yarn init`, prefer to take the [./packages/ui-lib/package.json](./packages/ui-lib/package.json)
-That might seem weird, but on the long run it's much safer._
+> as a working example and edit its values.

 <details>
-<summary>example</summary>
+<summary>Example of package.json</summary>

 ```json5
 {